nonamez/blog/readme.md

 bower install
 gulp
 ```
-* Open `app/database/seeds/UserSeeder.php` and set your email and password.
+* Open `database/seeds/UserSeeder.php` and set your email and password.
+* Open `config/auth.php` and set allowed ip's for admin.
-* Add connection to database in `app/config/database.php`
+* Open `.env` and set connection to database.

 ```
 php artisan key:generate